Bharathh-Raj/bloc_ease/README.md

 }
 ```

-> **Tip**: We can animate between loading states or success states by comparing `exLoadingState` and current `loadingState` or `exSucceedState` and current `succeedState`.
+> **Tip**: It is possible to animate transitions between loading states or success states by comparing the `exLoadingState` with the current `loadingState` or the `exSucceedState` with the current `succeedState`.

 ## Listen to multiple Blocs - BlocEaseMultiStateListener
-BlocEaseMultiStateListener lets us listen to multiple bloc/cubit that emits `BlocEaseState`.
-There are so many use cases like
+BlocEaseMultiStateListener allows for monitoring multiple blocs or cubits that emit `BlocEaseState`.
+The primary use cases include:
-- Showing progress dialog when any of the cubit is still in `LoadingState`.
+- Displaying a progress dialog when any cubit is in the `LoadingState`.
-- Showing error message if any cubit emits `FailedState`.
+- Showing an error message if any cubit emits a `FailedState`.
-- Showing success snackbar if only all cubits emits `SucceedState`.
+- Displaying a success snackbar only when all cubits emit a `SucceedState`.
 - ...

 ```dart